POL-U5410.02 Managing Telework Arrangements

 Definitions

-For the purpose of this policy, an alternate worksite is the location where a hybrid or remote employee performs their work (e.g., an employee’s home office) the majority of the time as an alternative to where they would normally be assigned to work absent a Telework Arrangement.
+For the purpose of this policy, an alternate workstation is the location where a hybrid or remote employee performs their work (e.g., an employee’s home office) most of the time as an alternative to where they would normally be assigned to work absent a Telework Arrangement.

 Official Residence

-For the purpose of this policy, an employee’s official residence is the city, town, or unincorporated area where an employee maintains a residence that is used as their primary domicile.
-Determinations by the University regarding an employee's official residence are to be based on items such as, but not limited to, voter registration, proof of ownership, or long-term rental of a personal residence, and the permanent address carried in the employee's personnel file.
+For this policy, an employee’s official residence is the city, town, or unincorporated area where an employee maintains a residence that is used as their primary domicile.
+Determinations by the University regarding an employee's official residence are based on items such as, but not limited to, voter registration, proof of ownership, or long-term rental of a personal residence, and the permanent address carried in the employee's personnel file.

 Official Workstation